Yamaai-no-Yado KIYASUYA

 Hydrogen Ion Concentration

-(Hypotonic, Neutral, High temperature spring)
+(Hypotonic, Weakly alkaline, High temperature spring)

 In the hot spring analysis report, the section titled “Examination and test results at gushing location” includes the listed pH value.
 Chemically, a pH of 7.0 is considered neutral; values below this are acidic, and values above it are alkaline.
 According to the “Guidelines for the Mineral Spring Analysis Methods”, the chemical nature of a mineral spring is classified based on its pH value at the time of emergence, as shown in the table below.

-pH 7.1
+pH 7.9

-Classified as Neutral
+Classified as Weakly alkaline,

 Hydrogen Ion Concentration